colabottles/toddl/src/content/blog/an-event-apart-boston-2018.md

 title: An Event Apart 2018 - Wrap-Up Edition
 description: The wrap-up article I authored in 2018 after An Event Apart.
 date: 2018-05-28
 tags:
   - conference
   - boston
-layout: layouts/post.njk
+draft: false
 ---

-### An Event Apart Boston 2018, Boston, MA
+## An Event Apart Boston 2018, Boston, MA

 **_Originally posted on my old site in installments, this has been compiled into one post._**